OCA/edi/account_edi_simple_pdf/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends Odoo's vendor bill import mechanism with support for simple PDF invoices i.e. PDF invoice that don't have an embedded XML file.
+This module extends Odoo's vendor bill import mechanism with support for simple PDF invoices, that is PDF invoices that don't have an embedded XML file.

--  Possibility to add support for a new vendor without developper
-   skills: the accountant can do it!
+-  Possibility to add support for a new vendor without developer skills: the accountant can do it!
 -  Adding support for a new vendor is faster.
 -  More tolerance on vendor invoice layout changes.
 -  Easier to install.

-Ihis module uses the following design when importing a PDF vendor bill:
+This module uses the following design when importing a PDF vendor bill:

 1. raw text extraction of the PDF file,
 2. identify the partner using the VAT number (if the VAT number is